pulumi/examples/kubernetes-ts-guestbook-easy/README.md

-# Kubernetes Guestbook
+# Kubernetes Guestbook (Easy Variant)

 A version of the [Kubernetes Guestbook](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) application using Pulumi.

-This is a straight port of the original YAML, and doesn't highlight advantages of using real languages.
-For an example using abstraction to cut down on boilerplate, please see the [easy Guestbook variant](../kubernetes-ts-guestbook-easy), also in this repo.
-It provisions the same set of resources.
+Unlike [the straight port of the original YAML](../kubernetes-ts-guestbook), this variant leverages real code to eliminate boilerplate.
+A `ServiceDeployment` class is used that combines the common pattern of deploying a container image using a Kubernetes `Deployment`, and then scaling it using a `Service`.

 ## Running the App